Victorian Opera (Melbourne)

 Victorian Opera is an opera company based in Melbourne, Victoria, Australia.
 The company was founded in 2005 by the Victorian Government as a replacement for the Victoria State Opera.
 It commenced operations in January 2006 with Richard Gill as Artistic Director.
-Richard Mills is the current Artistic Director.
+Stuart Maunder is the current Artistic Director.
 The company is supported through government funding, patron contributions and corporate sponsorship.

 Seasons

 2006 (inaugural) season

-Victorian Opera's first production was Benjamin Britten's Noye's Fludde, performed by the Victorian Youth Opera from 30 June to 2 July 2006.
+Victorian Opera's first production was Britten's Noye's Fludde, performed by the Victorian Youth Opera from 30 June to 2 July 2006.
 It was a collaboration with the Victorian College of the Arts' School of Production, whose students designed and crewed the show.
 This was followed by an Opera Gala Concert on 15 July 2006, at Melbourne's Hamer Hall, accompanied by Orchestra Victoria under the baton of Richard Gill.

 The company's inaugural mainstage production was Mozart's Così fan tutte, directed by Jean-Pierre Mignon and presented at Her Majesty's Theatre, Melbourne between 19 and 26 August 2006.
 The principals were Gary Rowley (Don Alfonso), Christopher Saunders (Ferrando), Christopher Tonkin (Guglielmo), Antoinette Halloran (Fiordiligi), Jacqueline Dark (Dorabella) and Tiffany Speight (Despina).

-Bach's St John Passion was performed on 8 September, at St Michael's Uniting Church, Collins Street, Melbourne, and a concert version of Brian Howard's Metamorphosis was performed on 3 November, at Melba Hall, Conservatorium of Music, University of Melbourne completed the Victorian Opera's first season.
+Bach's St John Passion was performed on 8 September, at St Michael's Uniting Church, Collins Street, Melbourne.
+The principals were Matthew Davine (The Evangelist).
+A concert version of Brian Howard's Metamorphosis was performed on 3 November, at Melba Hall, Conservatorium of Music, University of Melbourne which completed the Victorian Opera's first season.